About Bovine TB

 1.5 Open feed sources are an easy meal.
 Badger visits to farm buildings (especially feed stores) can be frequent and even if you do not see them, they may still occur.
 To reduce the risk of these visits you can take these steps to limit access to your buildings:

-> Click here for more information about biosecurity for farm buildings
+Access our guidance about biosecurity for farm buildings

-> Click here for case studies demonstrating practical use of biosecurity measures on farm
+Access our case studies demonstrating practical use of biosecurity measures on farm

 1.6 Permanent electric fencing can be used to exclude badgers from farm buildings, or in some cases restrict access of badgers to grazing pastures.
 Grazing will always carry a potential risk of transmission where infectious badgers are present.
 With electric fencing, the strands of wire should be at 10, 15, 20 and 30 cm above the ground.
 Any fencing should not obstruct badgers from having access to their setts.

-1.7 When considering the installation of permanent badger proof fencing, you will need to think about whether this will have any impact on your ability to claim BPS (Basic Payment Scheme) payments on that area.
+1.7 When considering the installation of permanent badger proof fencing, you need to think about whether this will have any impact on your ability to claim BPS (Basic Payment Scheme) payments on that area.

 1.8 Your own knowledge and experience of your farm may suggest that specific pastures are particularly risky in terms of spreading TB to cattle so grazing on these should be avoided if at all possible.
 An alternative may be to graze less susceptible stock in these areas, such as sheep.